ShuaiGuo16/PI-DeepONet/README.md

 ## Physics-informed DeepONet

-This notebook shows how to implement a physics-informed DeepONet from scratch.
+- case_study.ipynb: this notebook shows how to implement a physics-informed DeepONet from scratch.
+- case-study-inverse-parameter.ipynb: this notebook shows how to use physics-informed DeepONet to estimate unknown ODE parameters
+- case-study-inverse-input-profile.ipynb: this notebook shows how to use physics-informed DeepONet to calibrate unknown input functions

 ## Companion blog